 1st Carpathian States Tourism Forum

-Third Meeting of the Carpathian Convention Working Group on Adaptation to Climate Change
+Fifth Meeting of the Working Group on Sustainable Tourism

 The Carpathians are one of Europe's largest mountain ranges, a unique natural treasure of great beauty and ecological value, and home of the headwaters of major rivers.
 They also constitute a major ecological, economic, cultural, recreational and living environment in the heart of Europe, shared by numerous people and countries.